I encountered this problem on MathSE

 Even though this question was heavily downvoted, I think it's quite a nice problem.
 Here it is.

-We are given that $A$ is a square $n \times n$ matrix which commutes with all invertible matrices of the same size $n$.
+We are given that A is a square n×n matrix which commutes with all invertible matrices of the same size n.

-Let's solve this problem for the case $n=3$.
-Solving for any $n$ is fully analogical to the case $n=3$.
+Let's solve this problem for the case n=3.
+Solving for any n is fully analogical to the case n=3.

 Let's assume